watson/virtual-grid/README.md

 - `wrap` - Set to `false` to disable automatic line wrapping (defaults to `true`)

+You can use strings instead of objects for cells.
+This is equivalent to `{text: cell}`

 ### `grid = new Grid(rows)`

 An alias for: